Family Support Board

 He is excited to give back and represent the families that are affected by Rett Syndrome.
 He can be reached at email@example.com.

-She admits that before Naomi's diagnosis she had never even heard of Rett syndrome, and this has motivated her to do all she can to spread Rett awareness, not only to individuals, but to entire communities, including politicians and medical professionals.
-In 2009 she became the IRSF's Grandparent Representative for the Mid-Atlantic region.
-That year she spearheaded successful efforts to obtain gubernatorial Rett Syndrome Awareness Month proclamations from Pennsylvania, West Virginia, Alabama, Alaska and Delaware.
+She admits that before Naomi’s diagnosis she had never even heard of Rett syndrome, and this has motivated her to do all she can to spread Rett awareness, not only to individuals, but to entire communities, including politicians and medical professionals.
+In 2009 she became the IRSF’s Grandparent Representative for the Mid-Atlantic region.
+That year she spearheaded successful efforts to obtain gubernatorial October Rett Syndrome Awareness Month (ORSAM) proclamations from Pennsylvania, West Virginia, Alabama, Alaska and Delaware.
 After winning the Pepsi Refresh contest in September, 2010, she was again instrumental in assisting and obtaining governor proclamations in 28 states.
 New Jersey has a permanent Joint Resolution No. 4.
+She continues to be active with the ORSAM proclamation campaign effort and assisted in obtaining governor proclamations in 23 states, along with city and county proclamations in four states for 2013.

-Donna believes that raising awareness is a crucial factor in improving Rett treatment and, soon, she is confident, a cure.
-She states she feel fortunate to have the opportunity and the energy to devote to that goal.
+Donna believes that raising awareness is a crucial factor in improving Rett treatment and soon, she is confident, a cure.
+She states she feels fortunate to have the opportunity and the energy to devote to that goal.
 Donna is devoted to spending much of her time in contact with other Rett families across the country, providing information, support, and her message of hope.